gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_2_Send_Telemetry_to_Azure_IoT_Central/README.md

 2. Select the **Azure Sphere** template.
 3. Click on the migrated device.
 4. Select the **Telemetry** tab to view the device telemetry.
-5. Optionally, you can rename your device.
+5. Rename your device.
 Click the **Rename** button and give your device a friendly name.

 ![](resources/iot-central-display-measurements.png)